-One of Toronto’s most highly respected acting coaches, Miriam Laurence trains, coaches and directs actors.
-In the thirty years that she has been training actors, Miriam Laurence has been influential in the growth of a long and impressive list of recognized actors, directors, writers, and teachers.
+In the 35+ years she’s been training actors, Miriam Laurence has been influential in the growth of a long and impressive list of recognized actors, directors, writers, and teachers.

-+ Trained with Lee Strasberg, Master Class at The Lee Strasberg Theater & Film Institute – N.Y.C.
++ Trained with Lee Strasberg in his Master Class at The Lee Strasberg Theater & Film Institute in NYC for 3 years

 + Trained with Madeleine Sherwood in her Acting Technique, Advanced Scene Study class at Circle in the Square Theater School in N.Y.C.

-+ B.F.A. in Acting/Directing at Bennington College+ Extensive Linklater training with Master Voice Coach, David Smukler
++ B.F.A. in Acting/Directing at Bennington College+ Extensive Linklater training with Master Voice Coach, David Smukler and training in Alexander

 Miriam Laurence was brought up in Montreal and attended St. George’s School of Montreal.
 She received her BFA from Bennington College in Vermont.
 Ms. Laurence trained with Madeleine Sherwood in her classes at New York’s Circle-in-the-Square Theatre School.
 She then studied with Lee Strasberg at the Lee Strasberg Institute for three years and was granted auditing privileges at The Actors Studio East and West for four years.
-At the Actors Studio she observed first-hand, bi-weekly sessions moderated by many of the well-known proponents of method acting and directing: Arthur Penn, Elia Kazan, Lee Strasberg, Ellen Burstyn, Shelley Winters and Estelle Parsons.
-She observed actors such as Rip Torn, Ron Leibman, Michael Moriarty, Ellen Burstyn, Teri Garr and Mickey Rourke, working on their craft in sessions and in production.
+At the Actors Studio she observed first-hand, bi-weekly sessions moderated by many of the well-known proponents of method acting and directing: Arthur Penn, Elia Kazan, Lee Strasberg, Ellen Burstyn, Shelley Winters, and Estelle Parsons.
+She observed actors such as Rip Torn, Ron Leibman, Michael Moriarty, Ellen Burstyn, Teri Garr, and Mickey Rourke, working on their craft in sessions and in production.
 While in New York, Miriam also participated (acting and observing/assisting) in productions at EST (Ensemble Studio Theater).
-Miriam Laurence’s varied experience and training have led her to distill, reinterpret and integrate many valuable Method-based techniques techniques and exercises into her Integrated Acting System which leaves aside and/or adapts the often misinterpreted or misunderstood exercises that gave ‘method acting’ a negative connotation.
+Miriam Laurence’s varied experience and training have led her to distill, reinterpret and integrate many valuable Method-based techniques and exercises into her Integrated Acting System (aka Method Integration) which leaves aside and/or adapts the often misinterpreted or misunderstood exercises that gave ‘method acting’ a negative connotation.

 In L.A.
 Miriam Laurence pursued her interest in acting and directing.
 She holds a Master of Arts in Directing and Critical Studies from the University of California, Los Angeles.
 She also studied acting with Eric Morris in San Francisco and L.A.
 After moving to Toronto, Miriam took courses with Michael Shurtleff and other acting teachers, was the Assistant Director for Robin Phillips’ acclaimed production of Semmelweiss and for Richard Greenblatt’s production of The Diary of Anne Frank at Young People’s Theatre.
 In 1985 she completed a Master of Fine Arts in directing from York University.
 She also studied extensively with voice coach David Smukler.
 Her exposure to many physical techniques includes: various forms of dance, yoga, contact improvisation, Grotowski techniques, and Suzuki, as well as alignment and massage techniques.

-Ms. Laurence is a member of ACTRA, CAEA, and has served for three years as the Chair of the Toronto Association of Acting Studios.
+Ms. Laurence is a member of ACTRA, CAEA, and served for three years as the Chair of the Toronto Association of Acting Studios.
 She is also a member of the Playwright’s Guild of Canada which features many of her modernization/adaptation/translations of classic works.
 View a list of her publications.
-She has served as a Jury Member for the ACTRA Toronto Awards and has led standing-room only workshops on cold-reading techniques at ACTRA Toronto conferences.
+She has served as a Jury Member for the ACTRA Toronto Awards and has led standing-room-only workshops on cold-reading techniques at ACTRA Toronto conferences.
 In 2015, Miriam was accepted into the Actor’s Studio West’s Playwright/Director’s Unit in West Hollywood which she attended for two years.

-Her recent short, Magic Madeleines, was an official selection at The Los Angeles Skins Film Festival in 2018.
+Her recent short, Magic Madeleines, was an official selection at The Los Angeles Skins Film Festival in 2018 and other film festivals.
 She is currently teaching her classes while writing the feature version of Magic Madeleines.

-Miriam has been married for almost 40 years and has two grown children.
+Miriam has been married for 40 years and has two grown children.